Auto Tech

 The Disruptors

-The Auto Tech market is led by startups serving the LiDAR and other sensors and the safety and driving assist tools segments.
-These include listed companies like Luminar Technologies, Innoviz Technologies, Aeva, and Cepton, as well as well-established startups like LeddarTech and Nauto.
+Most of the startups in the Auto Tech industry operate in the LiDAR and other sensors as well as the safety and driving assist tools segments.
+These include listed companies like Luminar Technologies, Innoviz Technologies, Aeva, and Cepton, as well as well-established startups like Applied Intuition and Nauto.

-The LiDAR and other sensors segment has been the most attractive segment for investors, having collectively drawn more than USD 7 billion in funding as of November 2023.
+LiDAR and other sensors represents another segment attractive to investors, having collectively drawn USD 7.9 billion in funding as of November 2024.
 Most of the LiDAR-related startups are publicly listed and have commercial-scale customers.
-Luminar Technologies and Innoviz Technologies are considered the most significant pure-play LiDAR startups in terms of funding and are listed on Nasdaq.
+Luminar Technologies and Innoviz Technologies are considered some of the most significant pure-play LiDAR startups in terms of funding and are listed on Nasdaq.

 The industry also includes several companies that have been listed, all via special purpose acquisition companies (SPACs).
-The companies that went public via SPAC deals include LiDAR makers Luminar Technologies, Aeva, Innoviz Technologies, AEye, Cepton, and Arbe.
+The companies that went public via SPAC deals include LiDAR makers Luminar Technologies, Aeva, Innoviz Technologies, AEye, Cepton, Arbe, and LeddarTech.
 SPAC deals also include data capture and analytics provider Wejo and autonomous vehicle startup Aurora Innovation.

 Funding History